- Alternative & Natural Medicine

 - You can use lavender, tea tree or witch hazel to clear an abscess and acne.
-Simply mix a few drops of these essential oils with a bland carrier oil and use as a toner twice a day until your symptom clear up.
+Simply mix a few drops of these essential oils with a bland carrier oil and use as a toner twice a day until your symptoms clear up.

-- For respiratory ailments use a steam inhalation with the essential oils of peppermint combined with eucalyptus or tea tree oil to help break up mucus in your bronchial tubes, nasal passages and throat.
+- For respiratory ailments use a steam inhalation with the essential oils of peppermint combined with eucalyptus or tea tree oil to help break up mucus in your bronchial tubes, nasal passages, and throat.